-The structure of these first low-energy LLs for Silicene are displayed in Figure 2, where we have restricted ourselves to the even parity conduction k = 6 (solid blue) and valence k = -6 (solid red) eigenstates, together with the edge state k = 0 (solid black), as odd parity states display a similar behavior.
-We visualize the structure of these LLs in phase space, making use of the coherent state representation of $|\psi_k\rangle$, that is, the Husimi distribution function, and its moments, which turn out to be good markers of the BI-TI transition.
+The structure of these first low energy LLs for Silicene are displayed in Figure 2, where we have restrict ed to the even parity conduction k = 6 (solid blue) and valence k = -6 (solid red) eigenstates, together with the edge state k = 0 (solid black), since odd parity states display a similar behavior.
+We are going to visualize the structure of these LLs in phase space, making use of the coherent state representation of $|\psi_k\rangle$, that is, the Husimi distribution function, and its moments, which turn out to be good markers of the BI-TI transition.

-4 | COHERENT STATES, HUSIMI FUNCTION, AND REDUCED DENSITY MATRICES where $\alpha = q + ip$ is a complex number.
+IV.
+COHERENT STATES, HUSIMI FUNCTION AND REDUCED DENSITY MATRICES where $\alpha = q + ip$ is a complex number.
 The other is related to the band (spin) sector